Become a Detective: Education and Career Roadmap

 A detective, sometimes referred to as an investigator, normally works with a law enforcement agency.
 Called in for specific situations, a detective collects evidence and analyzes the facts in a criminal case.
 Duties of a detective generally include interviewing witnesses and suspects, examining records involved with a case, observing potential suspects, and taking part in arrests.

-Detectives and investigators work on a full-time basis with the high likelihood of paid overtime.
+Detectives and investigators work on a full-time basis with the likelihood of paid overtime.
 Shifts during the weekends and the night are common for those without seniority on a police force.
-There is great personal reward in serving the public's needs of protection and justice.
+There can be great personal reward in serving the public's needs for protection and justice.
 The career carries a higher-than-average risk of confrontation with criminals, personal injury, and even death.

-Many detectives earn a college degree and have some experience working as police officers.
+Many prospective detectives earn a college degree and have experience working as police officers.
 The following table summarizes the core requirements for detectives: